srimaln91/go-make/README.md

 # Sample project explaining how to use Makefiles to build Golang projects

 This is a project which is intended to demonstrate how to use Makefiles to build go projects.
-Build version tag will be detected automatically.
+Build version tag will be detected automatically and updated in the compilation time.

 ## Install GNU Make